jugshaurya/showcase/mdx-blogs/cpp.md

 - available in `#include<string>`
 - take input via cin (till whitespace)
 - use `getline(cin, variable)` to get complete line as input
+- Checking if a character exist in a string or not.
+	- return str.find(ch) != string::npos
 - methods on str object (str.method())

 ```cpp